Changissnz/selfinterest/README.md

 inquisitive but accepting of what has occurred.
-But when self-interest feels tested past the point of the test being honorable such that the administrator of the test must have an ungainly and deplorable pleasure in being of that position, there is the natural tendency towards anger, so that if the test is successfully passed, the result is rejection of the "prize" of what was restricted.
+But when self-interest feels tested past the point of the test being honorable such that the administrator of the test must have an ungainly and deplorable pleasure in being of that position, there is the natural tendency towards anger, so that if the test is successfully passed, the result is toward rejection of the "prize" of what was restricted.
 It is not only because choice is not always there, but also because the specific choice now given cannot possibly be taken because of the kind of receptance to the prior experience, although the potential is still there; self-interest is predictable yet not,